(Last updated on: 15/06/2021)

-The centre-point of the room is the me-to-you hot air balloon.
-I thought this was super cute, had a travel focus and a splash of pink (I didn’t want the room to be too pink but I wanted it to look like a little girls’ room!).
-Unfortunately it isn’t all that practical as if you’re taller than about 5ft you will bump your head on it, lets just say whilst it looks great, my husband isn’t overly enthused with it.
+The centre-point of the room is the Me-To-You hot air balloon.
+I thought this was super cute, had a travel focus and a splash of pink (I didn’t want the room to be too pink but I still wanted it to look like a little girl’s room!)
+Unfortunately, it isn’t all that practical: if you’re taller than about 5ft you will bump your head on it.
+Let’s just say that whilst it looks great, my husband isn’t overly enthused with it.
 We will have to see how long it lasts once we are going in and out of the room all of the time to change nappies etc!
-You get get this lampshade from eBay or from various Etsy shops.
+You can get this lampshade from eBay or from various Etsy shops.

 I also spent a long time looking for art work for the nursery.
-Canvas’s were too expensive and I wasn’t keen on stickers because I felt they looked a little bit cheap.
-So I settled for some reasonably priced frames and printed art.
-My world map is my favourite, which I had custom made by my future brother-in-law.
+Canvases were too expensive and I wasn’t keen on stickers because I felt they looked a little bit cheap.
+In the end, I settled for some reasonably priced frames and printed art!
+The world map is my favourite, which I had custom made by my future brother-in-law.
 He kindly did this for a gift for us ready for baby butterfly’s arrival and it is exactly what I hoped for!
 You can find more of his designs on his website here.

-The nursery wouldn’t be complete without the travel-related accessories that I’ve collected and I particularly love the moonlight and melodies projection mobile.
-This was gifted to me by Skip Hop and it is a wonderful edition to the nursery.
-It was very easy to put together and is surprisingly sleek and modern looking.
+The nursery wouldn’t be complete without the travel-related accessories that I’ve collected.
+I particularly love the moonlight and melodies projection mobile.
+This was gifted to me by Skip Hop and it is a wonderful addition to the nursery.
+It was very easy to put together, and is surprisingly sleek and modern looking.
 The animals are also super cute!
-This mobile plays four songs (Eine kleine Nacht musik, Twinkle Twinkle Little Star, Brahms Lullaby, Rock-a-bye Baby) and has four nature sounds (rainforest, crickets, waves, and heartbeat).
-It has leaves that light up as well as rotate and the ability to project stars up on the ceiling.
+This mobile plays four songs (Eine Kleine Nacht Musik, Twinkle Twinkle Little Star, Brahms Lullaby, and Rock-a-Bye Baby).
+It also has four nature sounds: rainforest, crickets, waves, and a heartbeat.
+It has leaves that light up and rotate, and the ability to project stars up onto the ceiling.
 I also like that it shuts off automatically after 20 minutes (I wouldn’t want it to run all night and drain the batteries due to the expense of C batteries!) but I can start it again with the remote if baby isn’t asleep yet.
 I think baby butterfly is going to love it!
-You can but this mobile from Amazon here.
+You can buy this mobile from Amazon here.

 My last two items were not actually intended for the nursery, but I think they make a great contribution!
 The money box was actually given to my husband and I when we announced our engagement by friends of ours to help save for our wedding.
 Now that we no longer need it for this purpose we have decided to give it to our daughter with the intention of inspiring her to save for her future travels!
 The flip flops were bought last summer for our baby announcement photo and have already been on their travels across Greece.
 Obviously she won’t fit into these (or be able to keep them on!) for a while yet, so in the meantime they work as a great decoration for the window ledge!